pielas/ror-sandbox/README.md

 For most purposes it should be enough to change only files under `conf` directory to adapt sandbox to specific needs.
 This directory contains configuration files mapped directly to container and `env_configuration`.
 If you want to change some service configuration file you have to add it's mapping to `docker-compose.yml`.
 Here's description of each file:
 * `conf/`
   * `elasticsearch/`
-    * `elasticsearch.yml` - minimal single Elasticsearch server configuration file
+    * `elasticsearch.yml` - minimal single Elasticsearch server configuration file.
-    * `jvm.options` - default file with added remote debugging on port 8888
+    * `jvm.options` - default file with added remote debugging on port 8888.
+    * `log4j2.properties` - log4j properties file which could be used to change log level for elasticsearch.
     * `readonlyrest.yml` - sample ROR configuration file which allows kibana to access it.
   * `kibana/`
     * `kibana.yml` - minimal kibana configuration file with debug logs enabled